-Sefarad is an environment developed to explore, analyse and visualize data.
+Sefarad is an environment developed by UPM (partners in the SoMeDi consortium) to explore, analyse and visualize data.
 In contrast with the technologies already covered, Sefarad provides a modular architecture that enables the development of custom-tailored and advanced visualizations.